cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 A computer needs a wireless modem and to be in range of a GPS constellation to use the GPS API.
 The reason for this is that ComputerCraft mimics real-life GPS by making use of the distance parameter of @{modem_message|modem messages} and some maths.

+Additionally, the GPS constellation needs to be chunk loaded.
+CC doesn't provide any chunk loading capabilities so you'll need to make use of another mod or the vanilla `forceload` command.

 ## Building a GPS constellation
 ![An example GPS constellation.](/images/gps-constellation-example.png){.big-image}